Types Of Pearls - 5 Silky Pearls To Include In Your Jewelry

 Fresh Water Pearl

-Pearls are typically cultured in freshwater lakes and ponds, and it is common for a single oyster to produce multiple pearls during the process.
+Pearls are almost always cultivated in freshwater bodies of water like lakes or ponds, and it is not uncommon for a single oyster to produce numerous pearls throughout the culture process.

 Fresh Water Pearl's Hardness: 2.5 (Mohs scale)